FireHo57/mud_wizard/mudWizard/Readme.txt

-The top directory of a mud based wizard game!
+The top directory of a mud based wizard game written in python!

 Current Directory Layout: